-Although certain levels of lipase are needed to maintain normal digestive and cell function, increased levels of the enzyme in the blood may indicate the presence of certain health conditions.
+Certain levels of lipase are needed to maintain normal digestive and cell function.
+Abnormally high levels of the enzyme in your blood can be a sign of a health problem.

-The lipase test is used to measure the amount of lipase in the body.
-In many instances, the lipase test will be ordered in conjunction with the amylase test.
+The serum lipase test is used to measure the amount of lipase in the body.
+The lipase test is often ordered at the same time as the amylase test.
 An amylase test is used to diagnose diseases of the pancreas.
 The results from these tests are typically used to diagnose and monitor specific health conditions, including: